SAI-HACK/phishing-sites/README.md

 # phishing-sites
-This is repository for  a bunch of phishing website links which can be used for phishing attacks
+This is repository for  a bunch of phishing website code which can be used for phishing attacks
 -----------------------------------------------------------------------------------------------------
 This is a repo which stores codes for some popular phishing sites which are written and maintained by me and some of our community members please feel free to use them there is no need for credit ♥